PDAL/PDAL/doc/stages/filters.attribute.rst

 -------

 dimension
-  A dimension Option with an Options block containing at least a "value" Option to set all points.

-  * value: The value to set all points to for the given dimension
+  Name of the dimension whose value should be altered.
+[Default: none]

+value
+  Value to apply to the dimension.
+[Default: none]

+datasource
-  * datasource: OGR-readable datasource for Polygon or MultiPolygon data
+  OGR-readable datasource for Polygon or MultiPolygon data.
+[Default: none]

+column
-  * column: The column from which to read the attribute.
-If none is specified, the first column is used.
+  The OGR datasource column from which to read the attribute.
+  [Default: first column]

+query
-  * query: The OGR SQL query to execute on the datasource to fetch geometry and attributes.
+  OGR SQL query to execute on the datasource to fetch geometry and attributes.
+  [Default: none]

+layer
-  * layer: The data source's layer to use.
-If none is specified, the first one is used.
+  The data source's layer to use.
+[Defalt: first layer]